doc-doc/CoVGT/README.md

-# Contrastive Video Question Answering via Video Graph Transformer
+# Contrastive Video Question Answering via Video Graph Transformer (IEEE T-PAMI'23)
 <details open>
 <summary> <b>Abstract</b> </summary>
 This repo holds the code for our paper <a href="https://arxiv.org/abs/2302.13668">CoVGT</a> accepted to IEEE T-PAMI'23.
 The work extends our preliminary publication at <a href="https://link.springer.com/chapter/10.1007/978-3-031-20059-5_3">ECCV'22</a>.
 We highlight the following differences compared to the conference version: